Postal codes in Pakistan

 Moreover, Pakistan Post Office is one of the oldest government departments in the South Asia.
-In 1947, it began functioning as the Department of Post and Telegraph.
+In 1947, it began functioning as the Department of Posts and Telegraph.
 In 1962 it was separated from the Telegraph & Telephone and started working as an independent post office.

-The following is the list of some of the postcodes within the country.
 GPO stands for General Post Office, the main post office in the city.
 For larger cities (Karachi and Lahore), there are a number of GPOs; however, the main one is the only one which has just the city's name attached to it (Karachi GPO and Lahore GPO).